The views expressed by the host on this program make more sense than anything anybody else out there is saying.

 That's patriotism.

-Apple's not being very good citizen.
+Apple's not being a very good citizen.

-I'll use Apple again as a means of explaining this.
+But this idea that corporations aren't people, I'll use Apple again as a means of explaining this.

-Well, Deal with it.
+Well, deal with it.

-Stop talking about golf.
+Same people, stop talking about golf.

 Stick to the issues.